Skip to content

 Common Mistakes

-- Missing Junction Objects: Failing to account for the many-to-many relationship between Locations and Waste Profiles.
+• Missing Junction Objects: Not accounting for the many-to-many relationship between Locations and Waste Profiles.

-- Async Pattern for Scheduling: Using Fire-and-Forget for pickup scheduling when the requirement implies an immediate confirmation number (requiring Request-Response).
+• Async Pattern for Scheduling: Using Fire-and-Forget for pickup scheduling when the requirement implies an immediate confirmation number (Request-Response is needed).

-- License Mismatch: Choosing Customer Community when requirements like External Account Hierarchy or complex manual sharing necessitate Customer Community Plus.
+• License Mismatch: Choosing Customer Community when requirements like External Account Hierarchy or complex manual sharing require Customer Community Plus.

 Strong Patterns